#PlanetaryScience4All EPEC-EPSC 4-minute video contest: Call for PhD students and early career researchers

-The Europlanet Early Career (EPEC) Communication working group is giving all PhD students involved in planetary science the opportunity to showcase their research through a 4-minute video contest called #PlanetaryScience4All.
+The Europlanet Early Career (EPEC) Communication working group is giving all PhD students and early career researchers involved in planetary science the opportunity to showcase their research through a 4-minute video contest called #PlanetaryScience4All.

 All videos will be shown during a dedicated session during the Europlanet Science Congress (EPSC) 2020, which is being held as a virtual meeting for the first time from 21 September – 9 October.
 The winner will be announced at the end of the virtual conference.

-#PlanetaryScience4All challenges PhD students to explain their research project to a general public audience in just 4 minutes.
+#PlanetaryScience4All challenges PhD students and early career researchers to explain their research project to a general public audience in just 4 minutes.
 The videos will be judged on scientific content, communication skills and creativity.

 The winner of the competion will receive a free registration for EPSC 2021, which will be held Helsinki, Finland, from 19-24 September 2021.
 The winning video will be also shared via the Europlanet website, newsletters and social media and will be used to inspire young people in future EPEC outreach activities.